Post By RelatedRelated Post

 Plants displaying white powdery spots on leaves and stems.
 As the mildew grows, the spots will appear larger and may grow on to the plant’s stem.

-Lots of home remedies can be very efficient in curing your plant from powdery mildew.
-A good recipe is to mix one gallon hot water, 1 tbs baking soda, and 2 drops liquid sopa.
+Lots of home remedies can be very efficient in curing your plant of powdery mildew.
+A good recipe is to mix one-gallon hot water, 1 tbs baking soda, and 2 drops liquid soap.
 This mixture is to be sprayed on the plants every 7-14 days depending on the sensitivity of the leaves.
-This recipe is successfull because it changes the PH balance of the sprayed area and makes it unsuitable for growth of the spores.
+This recipe is successful because it changes the PH balance of the sprayed area and makes it unsuitable for the growth of the spores.

 Improve drainage and air circulation, avoid overwatering, aerate, reduce excess thatch, and avoid nitrogen fertilizer during warm weather.
 Check calcium levels, and add lime if deficient.
 Observe closely for spread, and consult your Cooperative Extension Service (CSREES) if the disease progresses.

 Red thread causes red threadlike structures to extend from the top of the grass blades.
 It occurs in areas with low nitrogen and potassium.

 Red threadlike structures which extend from the upper part of the grass blade.
 Red thread grows in small circular patches and causes blighting on turf.

 Fertilizing the lawn with nitrogen and potassium can reduce the infestation of red thread.
 Cultural practices should be continued to be used such as watering deep and infrequent and mowing the grass at the recommended mowing height.

 When growth slows during hot, dry weather, rust appears on compacted, shady, or low fertility lawns.

 Initial small yellow flecks that develop into pustules releasing yellow, orange, red, or dark brown spores.
 From a distance, the turf appears orange or yellow, and the colored spore residue will rub off when touched.